 One of the most vulnerable parts of the human body.

-If we were still on all fours the spine would be supported from 4 corners.
+If the human were still on all fours the spine would be supported from 4 corners.

-However as it is on two legs, we have to create tension up the spine in the muscles in order to support the chocks/vertebrae in the tower that they are designed to stand.
+However as we are an animal on two legs, we have to create tension up, across and around the spine using muscles in order to support the chocks/vertebrae in the tower that they are designed to stand.
 If the vertebrae and discs are NOT SITTING FLAT TO FLAT then there will be additional load on one or other side of the vertebrae/discs, which will cause bruising/ wear/ swelling/edema.

 The reality is that looking after the posture can never be a waste of time, if surgery is deemed necessary then it will help the rehab, if it is not then it will reduce the pain.